 Celiac disease is an autoimmune disease characterized by an inappropriate immune response to gluten, a protein found in wheat, and to related dietary proteins in rye and barley.
 This response leads to inflammation of the small intestine and to damage and destruction of the villi that line the intestinal wall.

-The development of celiac disease is thought to be due to an inherited tendency that is triggered by an environmental, emotional, or physical event although the exact mechanism is not fully understood.
-According to the National Digestive Diseases Information Clearinghouse, about 5-15% of first-degree relatives (parent, sibling, or child) of a celiac disease patient will also have the condition.
+The development of celiac disease is due to an inherited disorder that is thought to be triggered by an environmental, emotional, or physical event, although the exact mechanism is not fully understood.
+According to the National Digestive Diseases Information Clearinghouse, about 4-12% of first-degree relatives (parent, sibling, or child) of a person with celiac disease will also have the condition.